Tawonga Summer Program FAQs

 - It has been 10 days since their positive test or first symptom

 It is our hope to not have to send children home who test positive for COVID and let them recover at Camp (although parents will have the option to pick them up of course).
 However, if Tawonga becomes overwhelmed with positive cases we may need to send campers home who test positive.

 This plan was created by the COVID-19 Task Force in alignment with current standards, recommendations, and caseload statistics, and like everything we do, with the experience and safety of the children centered in our thinking.

 My child and/or someone in my immediate family is immunosuppressed.
 Can we still participate this summer?

+Tawonga is not able to guarantee that a person on our site will not be exposed to COVID-19.
 Individuals who are immunosuppressed (as defined by their medical professional) or live in a home with an immunosuppressed person should consult with their doctor(s) before deciding whether or not to participate in a Camp program.
-Though we are taking extensive actions to keep Camp safe, Tawonga is not able to guarantee that a person on our site will not be exposed to COVID-19; thus, participation in a Camp program during the Coronavirus pandemic is not recommended for individuals with known vulnerabilities that put them at greater risk.
 If you have any concerns about this policy, please contact our office to set up a time to talk with a member of our director team.

 COVID-19 Program Adjustments

 See below for details from our 2023 season.
 COVID-19 related updates for our 2024 season will be shared in the spring.